 I tried to estimate the expected dead with a calculation.
 It works as long as you are willing to make a lot of wild assumptions.
 On paper, I assumed the following:

 - Worker bees live an average of 35 days in the spring and summer.
 (Four to six weeks is a frequently cited number, so I took an average of 5 weeks and multiplied it by 7 days.)

-- I assumed 3750 bees per pound or 11,250 bees/three-pound package.
+- I assumed 3750 bees per pound or 11,250 bees per three-pound package.
 (I often see estimates of 3500 to 4000 bees per pound—depending on whether they are hungry or not.
 So I took an average of the two.)

 - I assumed an even distribution of ages.
-(To make packages, bees are shaken from their hives into large containers.
+(To make packages, the producer shakes bees from many hives into a large container.
 These bees are then funneled into queen-containing screened packages that sit on a scale.
-When the proper weight is reached, a can of syrup is added and the packages are stapled together for transport.)
+When the proper weight is reached, the producer adds a can of syrup and staples the packages together for transport.)
 So my assumption here is that the package contains an even distribution of ages from one day to the maximum of 35 days.

 - I assumed that bees are dying from old age alone, and not from the stresses of traveling or disease.
 So even under ideal conditions, 1/35 of the bees die every day.
-(In other words, once they reach 35 days, they die.)
+(In other words, once a bee reaches 35 days, it dies.)

 So 1/35 of 11,250 is 321.
 That’s how many die in a day.
 Multiply this by 5 days of travel and you get 1605.
 So assuming the package was handled perfectly—and the bees are healthy—I would expect to see at least 1605 dead bees after five days.